Putting on the Ritz

 While split-cane bamboo rods were nothing new, taper designs brought to life under the watchful eye of Ritz and company were ahead of their day and a departure from the tapers popular in England and the US.
 The Pezon et Michel Parabolic Supreme Normal and Competition became popular worldwide and are still sought after today.
 Other models too found favor, and while not as highly collectible as some more famous makers, you seldom hear an owner speak ill of his Pezon.
 Of interest to me were the Super Parabolic rods, featuring a butt section shorter than the accompanying tips.

-Pezon et Michel not only produced quality rods for anglers around the world but during the embargo with China in the late 40s early 50s, Pezon supplied many US rod builders with processed bamboo strips.
+Pezon et Michel not only produced quality rods for anglers around the world but during the embargo with China in the late 40s and early 50s, Pezon supplied many US rod builders with processed bamboo strips.
 My friend Glenn Brackett of Sweetgrass Rods related that "during the Chinese bamboo embargo back in the '50s, we got bamboo strips for Winston from Pezon legally, but the Customs people had their handcuffs out and were ready to cart us off to the hoosgow!"
 Thankfully, Glenn remained a free man, continuing to craft fly rods for Winston, and now Sweetgrass, in Montana.

 In digging into this history, I concluded that one particular model was just what I was looking for to add to my collection of vintage bamboo.
 Never shying away from a challenge, I searched online auctions and tackle dealers until one day, there it was.
 A beautiful Ritz Super Parabolic, Super Marvel type Hans, complete with 2-tips, long bamboo ferrule plug, original satin rod sleeve, and tube, all in mint condition.
 The only problem was the seller, an Italian gentleman in Milan, wanted far too much for this treasure.